-After a primary definition node, its publication, and additional primary nodes are created, there are a couple of choices for starting the replication process.
+After you create a primary definition node, its publication, and additional primary nodes, you have two choices for starting the replication process:

-- Replication can be scheduled to start at a later date and time by creating a schedule.
+- Schedule replication to start later by creating a schedule.
+See Creating a schedule.

 A snapshot replication occurs from the primary definition node to a selected primary node.

-When you create a primary node for the first time, you have the option of performing an initial snapshot (see Step 3 of Creating Additional Primary nodes).
-You can perform snapshots to this primary node at any later point in time according to the following steps.
+When you create a primary node for the first time, you can perform an initial snapshot (see Step 3 of Creating additional primary nodes).
+You can also perform snapshots to this primary node later.

-Step 1: Select the Publication node under the primary node for which you wish to perform snapshot replication.
+In the Replication Server cojsole, select the Publication node under the primary node for which you want to perform snapshot replication.

-Verbose Output check box only if you want to display the output from the snapshot in the dialog box.
-This option should be left unchecked in a network address translation (NAT) environment as a large amount of output from the snapshot may delay the response from the Snapshot dialog box.
-Click the
+In the Snapshot dialog box, select Verbose Output if you want to display the output from the snapshot in the dialog box.
+Don't select this option in a network address translation (NAT) environment as a large amount of output from the snapshot can delay the response from the Snapshot dialog box.

 The status messages of each snapshot are saved in the Migration Toolkit log files named

-[.n] is an optional history file count if log file rotation is enabled) in the following directories:
+[.n] is an optional history file count if log file rotation is enabled.)

-The publication has now been replicated from the primary definition node to the selected primary node.
-A record of the snapshot is maintained in the replication history.
-See Viewing Replication History for information on how to view replication history.
+The publication is now replicated from the primary definition node to the selected primary node.
+A record of the snapshot is saved in the replication history.
+See Viewing replication history for more information.

-Be sure an initial snapshot replication has been performed from the primary definition node to every other primary node in the multi-master replication system.
-If a newly added primary node did not undergo an initial snapshot, any subsequent synchronization replication may fail to apply the transactions to that primary node.
-The initial snapshot could be taken when the primary node is first added (see Creating Additional Primary nodes) or by performing an on demand snapshot (see Performing Snapshot Replication).
+Be sure an initial snapshot replication was performed from the primary definition node to every other primary node in the multi-master replication system.
+If a newly added primary node didn't undergo an initial snapshot, any later synchronization replication might not apply the transactions to that primary node.
+You can take the initial snapshot when the primary node is first added (see Creating additional primary nodes) or by performing an on-demand snapshot (see Performing snapshot replication).

-When synchronization replication is performed in a multi-master replication system, a series of synchronization operations occur between every primary node pair in the replication system.
+When you perform synchronization replication in a multi-master replication system, a series of synchronization operations occur between every primary node pair in the replication system.

 For example, if a replication system consists of primary nodes A, B, and C, synchronization is applied to the following node pairs whenever synchronization replication is initiated: